DenisPython1987/DenisPython1987/README.md

 - 👋 Hi, I’m @DenisPython1987
-- 👀 I’m interested in data ciency
+- 👀 I’m interested in data sciency
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on AI
 - 📫 How to reach me denisandervivan2@gmail.com